 AU has an open environment, allowing individuals to move freely around the campus; however, the university restricts access to its facilities to members of the academic community and bona fide guests.
-This open environment makes all members of the university community responsible for immediately reporting suspicious activity to Public Safety.
-Report suspicious incidents, activities, or persons to Public Safety Police Emergency (202-885-3636) as soon as possible.
-Individual vigilance is essential in helping Public Safety promote campus safety and reduce campus crime.
-In order to uphold this policy, all students, faculty, and staff must have an AU ID card (OneCard) and present it when requested by a university official.
-When university police officers challenge individuals for suspicious activity, individuals must identify themselves and present student, employee, or other identification, as requested.
-Individuals who do not have legitimate reasons for being on campus or in a university building, and who refuse to comply with a request to leave, may be subject to arrest under the District of Columbia Code, Section 22-3302, Unlawful Entry.
+This open environment makes all members of the university community responsible for immediately reporting suspicious activity to University Police.
+Report suspicious incidents, activities, or persons to the University Police Emergency line (202-885-3636) as soon as possible.
+Individual vigilance is essential in helping University Police promote campus safety and reduce campus crime.
+To uphold this policy, all students, faculty, and staff must have an AUID card (OneCard) and present it when requested by a University official.
+When University Police Officers challenge individuals for suspicious activity, individuals must identify themselves and present student, employee, or other identification, as requested.
+Individuals who do not have legitimate reasons for being on campus or in a University building, and who refuse to comply with a request to leave, may be subject to arrest under the District of Columbia Code, Section 22-3302, Unlawful Entry.